AntoineRondelet/uxss-vulnerabilities-research/README.md

 - Using dialog box: freezes the browser and allow to bypass SOP **--> TODO**

+- Couldn't manage to reproduce https://www.brokenbrowser.com/uxss-edge-domainless-world/ the domain is empty when I swith to `about:blank` using a link.
+Thus, when I try to embed a website into the iFrame -> frame busting since origins are different. :x:

 ### Bonus : If no vulnerabilities found, inject a vulnerable plugin and proceed to UXSS attack.
 (Usable in the real world through phishing)

 ## Resources